 Welcome to Region IV!

-Region IV is comprised of eleven chapters from the states of Arkansas, Colorado, Illinois, Iowa, Missouri, Oklahoma, and Texas.
+Region IV comprises eleven chapters from the states of Arkansas, Colorado, Illinois, Iowa, Missouri, Oklahoma, and Texas.
 The chapters in our region are passionate about being involved in their local communities through hosting health fairs, volunteering in various capacities, and engaging with kids of all ages to increase awareness about healthcare and the osteopathic profession.
 We also seek to provide educational opportunities for medical students in addition to what they receive from the traditional school curriculum.
-This is accomplished by inviting guest speakers with knowledge on topics ranging from the business of medicine to political advocacy to the intersections of mental health and medicine.
 Many campuses in our region also host a St. Baldrick’s event which fundraises for pediatric cancer research.
-Thus far this year, our region has raised almost $95,000!
 We invite you to get to know each chapter better through their various highlighted events below.
 The Chapter Leaders are looking forward to implementing new ideas and goals this upcoming year, and we can’t wait to see all the great things that will be accomplished!

 Arkansas College of Osteopathic Medicine (ARCOM)